khbrady/PKS-Ninja/LabGuides/PksTroubleshooting-PT8251/readme.md

 </details>
 <br/>

-1.2.2 Login to the NSX Manager UI and Navigate to the `Dashboard`.
+1.2.2 Login to the NSX Manager UI and Navigate to the `Dashboard` (you may need to drag your mouse to the left margin to expand the icons) .
 The dashboard makes it easy to identify any faults that NSX Manager is aware of and enable drilling down as needed by clicking on the displayed object

 <details><summary>Screenshot 1.2.2 </summary>
 <img src="Images/2018-11-12-21-53-43.png">